draftysumo/SumoTube/README.md

 * Qt 6 or higher
 * C++17 compatible compiler
-* `ffmpeg` and `ffprobe` installed and accessible in system PATH
+* `ffmpeg` and `ffprobe` installed and accessible in system PATH (for thumbnail generation)

 ---

 ## Known Bugs / Desired Changes—Currently Being Worked On

-* Separate video collums need to be closer together
+* Separate video columns need to be closer together

-* The Fullscreen Player Controls Should AutoHide When Not Hovered On

-* Player Playback Speed Controls Doesnt Display The Right Speed

-* Video Rows Should Reach The Edges Of The Screen

-* Player Freaks Out When Not On Top
+* Video rows should reach the edges of the screen

-* Reloading The Grid Causes Crashes
+* Reloading the grid causes crashes

-* Pinned Videos Arent Always Restored When Relaunching The App
+* Pinned videos aren’t always restored when relaunching the app

-* App Icon Twitches When Running BG Tasks (Linux)
+* App icon twitches when running background tasks (Linux)

-* Player Seek Bar Lags Beyond Use (Linux)

-* App Shouldn't Require A Terminal Window To Run (Windows)
+* App shouldn’t require a terminal window to run (Windows)

 ---

 ## Compilation

 ### Linux

 1. Clone the repository: